adinanabi/college-library-system/README.md

 5. Find the top 10 borrowed books.
 6. Show the resources with no available copies.
 7. Retrieve Current Reservations.
-8. Display pending reservation notifications for a member (i.e. MemberID=20159029):.
+8. Display pending reservation notifications for a member (i.e. MemberID=20159029).
-9. Display current loans for a number(i.e. NumberID=20159030), including loan status.
-X
-10. X
-11. The query is used by library administrations to monitor and manage member accounts that have been temporarily suspended within the system.
+9. The query is used by library administrations to monitor and manage member accounts that have been temporarily suspended within the system.
-12. Retrieve Reservation for a particular resource (i.e. the resource with the title 'Principles of marketing engineering and analytics').
+10. Retrieve Reservation for a particular resource (i.e. the resource with the title 'Principles of marketing engineering and analytics').

 ---
 ## Installation and Setup